Ani-D22/generic-entity-framework/README.md

 ## 🧠 Inspiration & Honourable Mention

-This project is inspired by my experience working with Apache OFBiz, where I was deeply impressed by its powerful Delegator and GenericEntity system.
+This framework is inspired by Apache OFBiz, particularly its Delegator and GenericEntity systems — which enable dynamic CRUD and data manipulation with minimal boilerplate.

-OFBiz offers an elegant way to perform CRUD operations dynamically with minimal boilerplate — something that is often missing in modern Spring Boot applications.
-However, OFBiz enforces a tightly coupled, predefined data model that can be restrictive for custom or evolving business needs.
-You cannot freely modify or remove core entities without unintended consequences.

-With this project, I aim to bring the same ease of generic CRUD handling to Spring Boot — a framework often regarded as more flexible and developer-friendly — while giving developers full control over their own domain models and database schema.
+However, while OFBiz enforces a rigid, predefined data model, this project gives developers:

+Full control over their own entities and schema

+The ability to leverage Spring Boot flexibility

+A modern, annotation-based Java experience

+In short:
+“Bringing OFBiz-like generic CRUD power into the simplicity of Spring Boot.”

 ---